AlexandreBonfim/cosuno/README.md

   - Filter the list using a set of checkboxes to include only those companies which offer a particular speciality (e.g. only Plumbing).
   Create a simple API based on Node.js that returns the list of companies to the frontend.
 The API can read the data from a simple JSON source, no database setup is required.
   In addition, make a list of ideas on how you would improve this application if you had more time to work on it.

+## Setup

+In order to start the backend server, follow these steps:

+- Open a terminal in the `../backend` folder
+- Install packages using `yarn`
+- Run the server using `yarn start`
+- Check the server is running correctly by perform a GET request to http://localhost:3001/health

+In order to start the frontend server, follow these steps:

+- Open a terminal in the `../frontend` folder
+- Install packages using `yarn`
+- Run the server using `yarn start`

+### Tests

+You can run the test suites via the `yarn test` command in the `../backend` folder.

+### Ideas

+- Memorize same endpoint calls to don't call api for same 'search term'
+- Pagination
+- Polish frontend(going through warnings and hooks)
+- Add CRUD
+- frontend tests